Kerbalism/Kerbalism/README.md

 ## Important notice

-Kerbalism hasn't been under full active developement since many years now.
-Despite various minor bugs and shortcomings, the mod is still functional and can be quite fun to play with.
-However, do note that due to the lack of maintainance, there are a lot of compatibility issues with the wider modding ecosystem.
-R-T-B is maintaining it now and doing his best, but the reality is there are probably more integration bugs than he has time to fix.
-So PR's are most welcome.
+There may be compatibility issues with some mods.
+R-T-B is maintaining it now and doing his best.
+PRs are most welcome.

-In the current state of things, **Kerbalism is best played in a very lightly modded game**.

-In particular, mods introducing mechanisms or features that greatly differ from the stock ones are very likely to cause issues.
+Mods introducing mechanisms or features that greatly differ from the stock ones are more likely to cause issues.
-This notably include most "future scope" mods like KSPIE, Near Future Tech, Far Future Tech, USI MKS, BlueShift, as well as "interstellar" scoped planet packs.
+This notably include most "future scope" mods like KSPIE, USI MKS, BlueShift, as well as "interstellar" scoped planet packs.
-Many large part packs are also improperly supported, BDB notably, but a few others too.

 ## Mod compatibility and support

 The **[mod compatibility]** page is quite outdated, but can still help to avoid some issues.

 Kerbalism does very custom stuff.
 This can break other mods.
 For a lot of mods that breaks or need balancing, we provide support code and configuration patches.
 However some mods are incompatible because there is too much feature overlap or support is too complex to implement.

+**SystemHeat users**: Kerbalism's SystemHeat extras (`KerbalismSystemHeatCore` / `KerbalismSystemHeatCompat`) are exclusive.
+Do **not** also install the upstream SystemHeat extras (`SystemHeatFissionEngines`, `SystemHeatFissionReactors`, `SystemHeatIonEngines`, `SystemHeatConverters`, `SystemHeatHarvesters`, `SystemHeatCryoTanks` / `SystemHeatBoiloff`, or the legacy `Kerbalism-SystemHeat`).
+Mixing both will double-patch parts.
+See [Extras/README.md](Extras/README.md) for details.

 ## Documentation, help and bug-reporting